rklogan/Combiner/README.md

 # Future Developments
 - Undo/Redo is currently not implemented.
-- Gain sliders and mute/solo buttons will be added for each input.
+- Gain sliders and mute/solo/flip polarity buttons will be added for each input.
-- An output level control will also be added
+- An output level control will also be added.
 - The graphics on the UI need an overhaul.

 # Known Issues